Background

 The Governor’s press release regarding this Executive Order contains additional information regarding his administration’s collaborative support of the SB 254 study.

-Request for Stakeholder Contributions
+Submission of Stakeholder Contributions

 The deadline we set for written submissions has now passed, but we encourage you to register as an interested party to receive study updates and notices about upcoming webinars and other potential opportunities for engagement and contributions.